coni2k/SS/Notes.md

 . merge the branches!

-. check helpers + clean + add to the solution?
+.
+Check + clean Helpers folder

-. work on cases - make them more clear + have proper samples for invalid cases as well
+.
+Work on cases - make them more clear + have proper samples for invalid cases as well

-. clean up; css etc. + check TODO in general!

 . try to have a new (initialized) sudoku on the page - try to decrease the first page load time